 Small “Mom and Pop firms,” like inner city grocery stores, sometimes exist even though they do not earn economic profits.
 How can you explain this?

 A common name for fixed cost is “overhead.”
 If you divide fixed cost by the quantity of output produced, you get average fixed cost.
-Supposed fixed cost is $1,000.
+Suppose fixed cost is $1,000.
 What does the average fixed cost curve look like?
 Use your response to explain what “spreading the overhead” means.

 How does fixed cost affect marginal cost?
 Why is this relationship important?